 Rats are considered to be one of the most dangerous pests known to live in urban areas.
 These rodents can spread numerous potentially deadly diseases such as bubonic plague, leptospirosis, murine typhus, rat-bite fever, salmonella, tapeworms and others.
 Rats may cause a lot of stress and nuisance damaging your residential or commercial property or contaminating food and feed supplies.
 If you encounter a rat problem do not hesitate to get professional advice.

-Our rat experts are thoroughly trained by the BPCA and have been successfully getting rid of rats and controlling their infestations across East, West, South, North London and the surrounding counties for many years now.
-At Prime Pest Control we provide individually-tailored rodent control, implementing all the best practices in an integrated low-cost pest management schemes and targeted treatments.
-Rat infestations have been around London and other mega-cities since they were founded.
+Our rat experts are thoroughly trained by the British Pest Control Association (BPCA) and have been successfully getting rid of rats and controlling their infestations across East, West, South, North London and the surrounding counties for many years now.
+At Prime Pest Control we provide individually-tailored rat control solutions, implementing all the best practices in an integrated low-cost pest management schemes and targeted treatments.
+Rat infestations have been around London and other mega-cities since the times when those cities were founded.

-Considered to be one of the most difficult pests to get rid of, rats are also prehistoric rodents that have strong survival abilities.
+Considered to be one of the most difficult pests to get rid of, rats are prehistoric creatures with incredible surviving abilities.
 Effective rat treatment and control requires dedication to the problem and the implementation of a professional pest control strategy.
-Rats are also one of the most dangerous pests, as they can transmit various diseases, which pose great risk to human and animal health.
+Rats are also one of the most dangerous pests, as they can transmit various diseases that pose great risk to human and animal health.
 These rodents are extremely skilful, agile and intelligent.
-They reproduce with rapid rates, which also adds up to define rats as one of the biggest challenges for pest control companies.
+They reproduce with rapid rates, which also adds up to the definition of rats as one of the biggest challenges for pest control companies.

-Our experienced rat specialists are extensively trained by the BPCA and have been successfully tackling rat infestations throughout London for the past couple of years.
-We offer integrated rat management schemes and bespoke rat control that is safe for your family and pets or your customers, keeping the rats away for good.
-In order to achieve long-term results it is essential that a thorough inspection is carried out, prior to any treatment, after which our rat expert will discuss with you the best options for successful rat control.
+Our experienced rat specialists are extensively trained by the British Pest Control Association (BPCA).
+They have been successfully tackling rat infestations throughout London and solving very difficult domestic cases, as well as safeguarding commercial properties in the construction industry for many years now.
+We offer integrated rat management schemes and bespoke rat control that are safe to your family and pets, or your customers, keeping the rats away for good.
+In order to achieve long-term results, it is essential that a thorough inspection and risk assessment is carried out, prior to any treatment.
+As a next step, our rat expert will discuss with you the best options for successful rat control in the given situation.
 Depending on the type and level of infestation, together with your requirements, our pest experts will carry out a targeted rat treatment right after the inspection and will design a post-treatment programme for prevention and control.